-The warrants that expired in January 2017 were issued in a currency other than the Company's functional currency and therefore were considered a derivative instrument and recorded on the balance sheet as a warrant liability.
-The fair value of the warrant liability was estimated on the date of issue and was re-measured at each reporting period using a binomial model until expiration or exercise of the underlying warrants.
+The warrants issued on October 25, 2019 as part of the units as described in notes 10 and 12 were issued in a currency other than the Company's functional currency and therefore are considered a derivative equity instrument as per IFRS 9 Financial Instruments.
+The warrant liability was measured at fair value in the statement of financial position using the Black-Scholes option valuation model and will be revalued at each reporting period through profit and loss until expiration or exercise of the underlying warrants.